 Check operation by selecting the defrost mode and place the blower control on high speed.
-You should feel the air directed against the windshield.
+You should be able to feel the air directed against the windshield.
+See your authorized dealer for service if your defroster is inoperable.

 Safety Checks You Should Make Outside The Vehicle